gbark302/Portfolio/README.md

-# projects
+# Grant's Portfolio
-This is where all main projects go.
+This is the primary location where main projects are stored.